Cologler/rssfetcher-python/README.md

 Fetch rss items into a sqlite database so you can do what you want later.

-Can use as a sync source for https://github.com/Cologler/RSSViewer.

-## How do I use

-0. add run script task to NAS task scheduler, 15min run once;
-0. use other app (like `RSSViewer`) to read database.

 ## Configuration

 Configuration file use yaml format.